open-toast/extract-looker-metadata/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+to run the tests:

-### Break down into end to end tests

-Explain what these tests test and why

 ```
-Give an example
+pytest tests/
 ```

+#### test_extract_query_details

+This test ensures that the script can read in a JSON file and produce the the right attributes from the JSON.

+#### test_find_date_range

+This test ensures that, given the right last date of data, the script will pick the right range to query Looker with.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 Project email: CREATE GOOGLE GROUP HERE